Table of Contents

 Employees must be educated on the importance of compliance and how to carry out procedures that align with regulations.
 Informed employees are accountable for compliance and to their managers.
 Managers occasionally audit employees to ensure that they always adhere to compliance regulations.

-Because compliance standards are constantly changing, the compliance officer and team amend policies every year.
-When regulators make changes to policies, the organisation is given a set amount of time — sometimes years — to apply updates to the system.
+- Managing Change: Because compliance standards are constantly changing, the compliance officer and team amend policies every year.
+When regulators make policy changes, the organisation is given a set amount of time — sometimes years — to apply updates to the system.
 Monitoring solutions should be flexible enough to change according to new guidelines.